yllaatarprotec-design/evilginx2/README.md

 # Evilginx 3.0

+---
+Big Thanks to [kgretzky](https://github.com/kgretzky/) for Creating such great tool
+---

 **Evilginx** is a man-in-the-middle attack framework used for phishing login credentials along with session cookies, which in turn allows to bypass 2-factor authentication protection.

 This tool is a successor to [Evilginx](https://github.com/kgretzky/evilginx), released in 2017, which used a custom version of nginx HTTP server to provide man-in-the-middle functionality to act as a proxy between a browser and phished website.